Environmental Stewardship

 Always let someone know where you are going and when you are coming back.

-Know How to Read a Topo Map
+Know How To Read a Topo Map

 When exploring the backcountry and new places, it is essential to know where you are going.
 Always have a map and know how to read it.